Best budget telescopes under $500 2024: Great telescopes that won't break the bank

 Is a $100 telescope worth it?

-I believe any form of telescope is 100% worth it.
-The reason why?
-It gets more of us interested in astronomy and looking up to the stars.
-As a result, we begin to appreciate night-sky more and how we observe the seeable universe above our heads.
+Any form of telescope is 100% worth it, as it gets more of us interested in astronomy and looking up to the stars.
+As a result, we begin to appreciate night sky more and consider the universe above our heads.

 If you have a $100 budget and an itch to start stargazing, then having a $100 telescope is miles better than having no telescope at all.
-You don't need to spend thousands.
+You don't need to spend thousands to get views of the night sky.

-If you've got a child with an interest in the night sky, but fickle levels of commitment to their hobbies, a $100 telescope also won't set you back as much as some of the more expensive telescopes if they are going to move on to another hobby within a month.
+If you've got a child with an interest in astronomy, but fickle levels of commitment to their hobbies, a $100 telescope also won't set you back as much if they are going to move on to another hobby within a month.

 How to choose the best budget telescope for you

-Budget: unfortunately, this factor is arguably the most important one, and the reason we pulled together this guide.
+Budget: this is probably the most important consideration for many people, and the reason we pulled together this guide.
 It's vital you know how much you're willing to spend so you can see what's in your price range.
 Once you've settled on a budget, you can start looking for a scope to match.
-It also sets expectations as telescopes can cost thousands and it's unlikely that models costing hundreds (or less) can compete with the power or sophistication of those top-end models.
+It also sets expectations as telescopes can cost thousands and it's unlikely that models costing hundreds (or less) can compete with the power or sophistication of top-end models.
 Remember, a low budget doesn't mean you have to miss out on a fulfilling stargazing experience.
+Be discerning when it comes to deals; sometimes there are real bargains to be had, but it's important to be wary of scams.

 Value for money: another important factor to consider is whether or not you're getting good value for money.
 When looking for telescopes on a strict budget, you need to be sure that you aren't sacrificing too much on the quality of the product.
 For this, we recommend sticking to known manufacturers and reputable retailers.
-If you find a deal, great.
-But, sometimes if a deal seems too good to be true, it is.
-However, it's important to look at what you're getting for your money.
+It's important to look at what you're getting for your money.
 Are you getting quality optics?
 Are there sufficient accessories?
 Have you got enough technology to satisfy your wants and needs?
 Sometimes waiting and saving to spend a little more can be worth it in the long term, so make sure to shop around before purchasing.

 Intended use: now this is crucial because if you're not looking to jump in at the deep end or you just want to see the moon and some stars, then something like the Celestron FirstScope 76 is ideal.
 But that wouldn't work if you wanted to explore nebulas and galaxies.
 So you must consider what you want to view and how much time (and money) you want to invest into stargazing.